Júlia Rebouças is the new curator of the sector that takes works outside the Pavilion

 18 Feb 2020, 2:13 pm

 Please note: SP-Arte 2020 has been suspended due to force majeure.
-Soon, find out more about the São Paulo International Art Festival 17th edition, which will be held from 12th to 16th of May, 2021.
+Soon, find out more about the São Paulo International Art Festival 17th edition.

 This year, Júlia Rebouças takes over the curatorship of the second edition of OpenSpace, a sector that breaks with the classic booth format and takes artworks outside the Bienal Pavilion, in the Ibirapuera Park – where SP-Arte takes place.
 Much like an artworks’ park, the sector invites the public of the São Paulo International Art Festival to visit the exterior of Oscar Niemeyer’s building.